imTypicalT/frontend-mentor-qr-code-component/README.md

 ### Useful resources

 -   [W3Schools](https://www.w3schools.com/css/) - This was a big help and answered many questions I had along the way.
 The interactive examples were a huge help.
+-   [HackerNoon](https://hackernoon.com/the-best-css-unit-for-a-responsive-design-ku6q37to) - This article on HackerNoon helped me understand the benefits of using 'em' font-sizes instead of 'px' in order to create a more responsive product.

 ## Author